zgreenhalge/LoLTracker/README.md

 Currently only available as a text-based interface.
 __________________________________________________________________________________________
 <b><u>Upcoming features:</b></u>
+- auto save on update (so you can just exit without typing wuit)
 - ability to discover statistics through a custom query engine
 - current game summary
 - summary of any player's 10 most recent games